guardian/consent-management-platform/docs/01-development-instructions.md

 You can also run these tasks individually:

 ```
-$ yarn lint
+$ pnpm lint
-$ yarn tsc
+$ pnpm tsc
-$ yarn test
+$ pnpm test
 ```

 If you get lint errors, you can attempt to automatically fix them with:

 ```
-$ yarn fix
+$ pnpm fix
 ```

-2. In the base directory, Run yarn start to serve the test-page.
+2. In the base directory, Run pnpm start to serve the test-page.

 ```
-$ yarn start
+$ pnpm start
 ```

 ### Monitoring Directory

-1. Change directory to monitoring and run yarn validate to check lint, test and build commands
+1. Change directory to monitoring and run pnpm validate to check lint, test and build commands

 ```
 $ cd monitoring
-$ yarn validate
+$ pnpm validate
 ```

-2. Run yarn start and test against prod
+2. Run pnpm start and test against prod

 ```
-$ yarn start --env=prod --jurisdiction=tcfv2
+$ pnpm start --env=prod --jurisdiction=tcfv2
 ```

 ### Symlink

-The yarn link command allows you to load a module from anywhere on your computer.
+The pnpm link command allows you to load a module from anywhere on your computer.

 1. In the command line in your terminal, navigate to the base directory.
 Run:

 ```
-yarn link
+pnpm link
 ```

 This will create a global link allowing consent-management-platform to be globally accessible by your other projects.